-Continuing last year’s inaugural Sound art exhibition, in 2019 Artissima launches Artissima Telephone, the second off-site project created for the spaces of OGR – Officine Grandi Riparazioni as a result of the collaboration between the two institutions.
+Continuing last year’s inaugural Sound art exhibition, in 2019 Artissima has launched Artissima Telephone, the second off-site project created for the spaces of OGR – Officine Grandi Riparazioni as a result of the collaboration between the two institutions.

-Conceived by Ilaria Bonacossa and curated by Vittoria Martini, the exhibition offers an overview of the telephone as a means of artistic expression, presenting works selected from the proposals of the galleries taking part in the fair.
+Conceived by Ilaria Bonacossa and curated by Vittoria Martini, the exhibition presented – from 31 October to 3 November – an overview of the telephone as a means of artistic expression, presenting works selected from the proposals of the galleries taking part in the fair.

-Artissima Telephone proposes works that investigate these contemporary themes, generating forms of “active resistance” suggesting a deeper “listening”.
-Delving into the aural character of contemporary artistic research, the show activates an alternative audio experience that can enhance and amplify visual works.
+Artissima Telephone proposed works that investigate these contemporary themes, generating forms of “active resistance” suggesting a deeper “listening”.
+Delving into the aural character of contemporary artistic research, the show activated an alternative audio experience that enhanced and amplified visual works.

 aaajiao, House Of Egorn, Berlin; Apparatus 22, Gallleriapiù, Bologna; Matthew Attard, Michela Rizzo, Venezia; Axel M.; Xiaoyi Chen, Matèria, Roma; Larisa Crunțeanu, Anca Poterasu, Bucharest; Roberto Fassone, Fanta-Mln, Milano; Shadi Habib Allah, Rodeo, London, Piraeus; Nona Inescu, SpazioA, Pistoia; Antal Lakner, Glassyard, Budapest; Glenda León, Senda, Barcelona; Camille Llobet, Florence Loewy, Paris; Anna Maria Maiolino, Raffaella Cortese, Milano; Josep Maynou, Bombon, Barcelona; Marzia Migliora, Lia Rumma, Milano, Napoli – Special Project Telefono Rosa, Torino; Francesco Pedraglio, Norma Mangione, Torino; Michelangelo Pistoletto, Giorgio Persano, Torino; Selma Selman, Novembar, Belgrade; Michele Spanghero, Alberta Pane, Paris, Venezia + Mazzoli, Berlin, Modena, Dusseldorf; Myles Starr, Vin Vin, Vienna; Alberto Tadiello, Vicenza; Emilio Vavarella, Gallleriapiù, Bologna; Cesare Viel, Pinksummer, Genova.